crollins18/dev/ctf/2024/cyberspace/baby-pybash/README.md

 ****** NOTICE bash NEVER calls exit() *******
 ```

-The `ps` tool (a terminal version of say Windows Task Manager) and `pstree` can give us a nice visually process tree too.
+The `ps` tool (a terminal version of say Windows Task Manager) and `pstree` can give us a nice visual process tree too.

 ```
 ccrollin@thinkpad-p43s ~/D/c/2/cyberspace> ps -a